myatmyintzuthin/AWS-SAA-Notes/What is AWS?.md

 Resources are available to developers from weeks to minutes.
 Since cost and time it takes to experiment and develop is significantly lower.

+### Realize cost savings

+Cloud computing lets you focus on customers rather than on heavy lifting.

+### Go global in minutes

+Applications can be deployed in multiple regions around the world with a few clicks.
+This means that you cn provide lower latency and a better experience for your customers at a minimal cost.